r4mi4/django-scrapy/README.md

-# Tehmart scraping by Scrapy
+# Scraping by Scrapy And save Data to the database

 I made this project by [Scrapy](https://scrapy.org/) and [Django](https://www.djangoproject.com/) .